What is familial GIST?

 How is familial GIST inherited?

 Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 inherited from the father.
 Familial GIST follows an autosomal dominant inheritance pattern.
 In autosomal dominant inheritance, a mutation happens in only 1 copy of the gene.
 This means that a parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
 Therefore, a child who has a parent with a mutation has a 50% chance of inheriting that mutation.
 A brother, sister, or parent of a person who has a mutation also has a 50% chance of having the same mutation.
-However, if the parents test negative for the mutation, the risk to the siblings significantly decreases but their risk may still be higher than an average risk.
+However, if the parents test negative for the mutation (meaning each person’s test results found no mutation), the risk to the siblings significantly decreases but their risk may still be higher than an average risk.

 Options exist for people interested in having a child when a prospective parent carries a gene mutation that increases the risk for this hereditary cancer syndrome.
 Preimplantation genetic diagnosis (PGD) is a medical procedure done in conjunction with in-vitro fertilization (IVF).
 It allows people who carry a specific known genetic mutation to have children who do not carry the mutation.
 A woman’s eggs are removed and fertilized in a laboratory.
 When the embryos reach a certain size, 1 cell is removed and is tested for the hereditary condition in question.
 The parents can then choose to transfer embryos which do not have the mutation.
 PGD has been in use for over 2 decades and has been used for several hereditary cancer predisposition syndromes.
 However, this is a complex procedure with financial, physical, and emotional factors to consider before starting.
 For more information, talk with an assisted reproduction specialist at a fertility clinic.